AndreWohnsland/CocktailBerry/docs/advanced.md

 python index.py
 ```

 This will build up the backend API, as well as a Dash frontend Web App.
 Dash is using pandas, depending on your Raspberry Pi OS this installation it may run into issues, especially if running within the Docker container.
-You can then access the frontend over your browser at the RPi adress over your network or over http://127.0.0.1:8050 from the Pi.
+You can then access the frontend over your browser at the RPi address over your network or over http://127.0.0.1:8050 from the Pi.
 If you are new to Python or programming, I strongly recommend using the first recommended option, since you will only lose the possibility to access the dashboard with multiple devices, like a smartphone.

 In addition, if you want to automatically open the chromium browser on start, you can add the command to the autostart file: